rxwb/ansible-devpc/roles/dotfiles/README.md

 - git\_name: name used for git commits
 - git\_email: email used for git commits
 - git\_aliases: dictionary of git aliases
+- zsh\_aliases: dictionary of zsh aliases.
+Can't use literal ' in the aliased command

 Dependencies
 ------------